Los Alamos National Laboratory Program Manager 3 in Los Alamos, New Mexico

-Program Management : Advanced knowledge and experience successfully managing a program and providing direction to a project management team.
-Working knowledge of and experience in program management of technical or operational work, including defining program work scope, schedules, budgets, priorities, and performance milestones; scope and schedule baselines; reporting cost and schedule variance; and managing change control and risk.
+Program Management : Advanced knowledge of and consultative experience in all aspects of program or project management of technical or operational work, including defining work scope, schedules, budgets, priorities, and performance milestones; developing cost, scope, and schedule baselines; reporting cost and schedule variance; and managing change control and risk.
+Demonstrated ability to successfully manage a program and provide direction to a project management team.

-Communication: Demonstrated exceptional ability to effectively present technical work, concepts, and plans to a variety of audiences.
-Successfully demonstrated experience in interacting effectively with all levels of internal and/or external personnel, building trust, gaining consensus, and resolving conflicts.
-Excellent oral and written communication and presentation skills & experience interacting in an effective manner with NNSA and/or other federal customers.
+Communication: Successfully demonstrated experience in interacting effectively with all levels of internal and/or external personnel; building trust, gaining consensus, and resolving conflicts.

 Collaboration: Successfully demonstrated experience in developing and nurturing effective internal and/or external customer relationships.

-Education/Experience: Position requires a Bachelor’s Degree from an accredited institution and 8 years of directly related technical and project management experience; or, an equivalent combination of education and experience directly related to the occupation.
-At this level, an advanced degree may be expected.
+Education Required: Position requires a Bachelor’s Degree from an accredited institution and 8 years of directly related technical and project management experience, or an equivalent combination of education and experience directly related to the occupation.
+At this level an advanced degree is preferred.